platformsh/platformsh-docs/docs/src/languages/php/_index.md

 ### Alternative repositories

-In addition to the standard `dependencies` format, you can specify alternative repositories for Composer to use.
+In addition to standard repositories, you can specify alternative repositories for Composer to use.
 The equivalent to `composer require platform/client 2.x-dev` is:

 ```yaml {location=".platform.app.yaml"}